Tosin Oshinowo: Redefining African Architecture Through Context and Collaboration

 Sky-Frame is characterized by its empathic ability to take on different perspectives and points of view.
 We are interested in people and their visions, whether in architecture or in a social context.
 We deeply care about creating living spaces and in doing so we also question the role of women in architecture.
 From the arts to the sciences, women shape our society.
 We want to shed more light on this role, increase the visibility of Women in Architecture, and empower/encourage them to realize their full potential.

 Initiated by Sky-Frame, the "Women in Architecture" documentary is an impulse for inspiration, discussion, and reflection.
-The film's release is on November 12, 2024.
+Watch the film here.

 Every month we explore a topic in-depth through articles, interviews, news, and architecture projects.
 We invite you to learn more about our ArchDaily Topics.
 And, as always, at ArchDaily we welcome the contributions of our readers; if you want to submit an article or project, contact us.